mcserversoft/documentation/docs/faq.md

 <a name="add-update-java-path"></a>
-## "Add (or update) the Java system path."
+## When I click on start, the console remains empty and the server does nothing/Java is not installed.
+This is because you don't have Java installed, or it is not in the PATH variable

 > The PATH is the system variable that your operating system uses to locate needed executables from the command line or Terminal window.

+First, make sure to install Java from [here](https://java.com/en/download/windows-64bit.jsp).
+I you know you already have it, try the following steps to add it to the PATH :
 1. Open an explorer window.
 Right-click on This PC and choose Properties.
 2. On the left, click the Advanced system settings link.
 3. Click Environment Variables.
 In the section System Variables, find the PATH environment variable and select it.
 Click Edit.
 If the PATH environment variable does not exist, click New.
-4. In the Edit System Variable (or New System Variable) window, specify the value of the PATH environment variable.
+4. In the Edit System Variable (or New System Variable) window, specify the value of the PATH environment variable by adding the absolute path to you Java installation (in most cases, `C:\Program files\Java\jre<version>\bin`).
 Click OK.
 Close all remaining windows by clicking OK.
 5. If you were using a Command prompt window, you will need to reopen that.
 <br>*(The above steps were adapted from <https://www.java.com/en/download/help/path.xml>)*

 <a name="crashed-help-dev"></a>
-## "Mcss has crashed and I want to help fix it."
+## Mcss has crashed and I want to help fix it.

 To help fix it, you can upload your Windows event logs and mcss logs.
 *(please zip all the files and send them to me by email, SpigotMC or Discord)*